4lbertoC/uribuilder/README.md

 #URI Builder

 ## Summary
-This tool provides a form in which a URI can be split into its components or built from them.
+This tool provides a form inside a web page in which a URI can be split into its components or built from them.

 ## Closure Tools
 The project has been developed with the [Google Closure Tools](https://developers.google.com/closure/):